parlance-zz/g-diffuser-bot/README.md

 ##  g-diffuser-bot - Discord bot and Interactive CLI for stable-diffusion-grpcserver

 Nov 08-2022 Update: In/out-painting and img2img (aka "riffing") has (finally) been added to the Discord bot.
+New Discord bot command 'expand' allows you to change the canvas size of an input image while filling it with transparency, perfect for setting up out-painting.

 Nov 07-2022 Update: This update adds support for **clip guided models** and new parameters to control them.
 For now clip guidance has a heavy performance penalty, but this will improve with optimization.
 This update also adds **negative prompt support** to both the CLI and discord bot, and changes the default loaded models to include SD1.5 and SD1.5 with (small) clip.
 This update also adds several **new samplers (dpmspp_1, dpmspp_2, dpmspp_3)**.